5 from 1 vote

 • Wash and peel the potatoes, then cut them into 2 inch chunks.

-• Add the potatoes to a large bowl, then season with 2 tbsp duck fat, dried rosemary, garlic powder, onion powder, black pepper and the remaining kosher salt.
+• Season the potatoes with 2 tbsp of duck fat, dried rosemary, garlic powder, onion powder, black pepper and the remaining kosher salt.
 Add them to the potatoes and mix to combine, further roughing them around the edges.

-• Once the roasting pan is preheated, take out the pan place it on a heat resistant surface.
-Add the duck fat then carefully place the potatoes on the pan and toss them in the fat until fully covered and in a single layer.
+• Once the roasting pan is preheated, take out the pan and place it on a heat resistant surface.
+Add the remaining 1/2 cup of duck fat on to the pan then carefully place the potatoes on the pan and toss them in the fat until fully covered and in a single layer.
 Bake at 425F for 50-60 minutes until a deep golden brown, flipping every 20-30 minutes for extra crispy potatoes.

 Notes